tsileo/blobsnap/README.md

 ### Fuse file system

-**BlobFS** is the most convenient way to restore/navigate snapshots is the FUSE file system.
+The (read-only) Fuse file system is the most convenient way to restore/navigate snapshots.

 There is two magic directories at the root: